-Jet offers low rates for the contractor license bond starting at 0.5% and ranging up to 7.0%.
-We have the most affordable price on the bond with monthly payments starting at just $12 a month.
+Jet offers low rates for the contractor license bond starting at $188 annually.
+We have the most affordable price on the bond with monthly payments starting at just $18 a month.

 Jet shops with various markets in order to deliver the lowest price.
 Refer to the chart below for examples:

 Licensed residential contractors must prove financial responsibility by one of the following: